 Shampoos that contain zinc pyrithione have anti-bacterial and anti-fungal properties.
 This shampoo can decrease the fungus on your scalp that causes dandruff and seborrheic dermatitis.

 These shampoos slow down the process of the skin cells dying.
 Fungicidal activity seen with these shampoos is usually effective.
 But you must rinse your hair well after shampooing.

 These shampoos slow down the process of skin cells dying on your scalp and flaking off.
 Coal tar is a by-product of coal manufacturing which is useful for conditions like dandruff, seborrheic dermatitis, and psoriasis.
 These shampoos are available in different percentages and can be used depending on the severity of the condition.
 Your doctor will be able to prescribe the one basis your condition.

-How to Treat Dandruff Naturally During Pregnancy
+How Should You Treat Dandruff Naturally During Pregnancy

-The following time-tested remedies have proved to be life-savers as far as dandruff and flakes during pregnancy are concerned.
+The following time-tested remedies have proved to be life savers as far as dandruff and flakes during pregnancy are concerned.
 Try and find out their effectiveness for yourself.